Wellcome Sanger Institute: Research

 Scientific research at the Sanger Institute is organised into five Scientific Programmes, each defining a major area of research with a particular biological, disease or analytic focus.
 The current Programmes at the Sanger Institute are Cancer, Ageing and Somatic Mutation, Cellular Genetics, Human Genetics, Parasites and Microbes and Tree of Life.
 Studies from all programmes provide insights into human, pathogen, cellular evolution, the phenotypic and hence biological consequences of genome variation and the processes which cause mutations.

 Cancer, Ageing and Somatic Mutation Programme

 Provides leadership in data aggregation and informatics innovation, develops high-throughput cellular models of cancer for genome-wide functional screens and drug testing, and explores somatic mutation's role in clonal evolution, ageing and development.
 This Programme includes the Cancer Genome Project.

-Cellular Genetics Programme
+Cellular Genomics Programme

 Explores human gene function by studying the impact of genome variation on cell biology.
 Large-scale systematic screens are used to discover the impact of naturally occurring and engineered genome mutations in human induced pluripotent cells (hIPSCs), their differentiated derivatives and other cell types.
 It is one of the founder programmes driving the creation and organisation of the international Human Cell Atlas initiative.